Our BBC Radio 4 appeal tells the story of 16 year old Fatima*.

 You can listen to the appeal and Fatima’s story on the BBC Radio 4 Appeal website

 Please donate to support our work in Nigeria

 Our appeal presenter:

-You can listen to Colin's thoughts about Boko Haram and the importance of the work we are doing in North East Nigeria to help those affected by the extremist group to rebuild their lives and to provide children with an education.
+Colin has written widely about the impact of Boko Haram and you can listen to his thoughts about Boko Haram and the importance of the work we are doing in North East Nigeria to help those affected by the extremist group to rebuild their lives and to provide children with an education.